-Objective De finition of Success Ass essment Methods Fimeline Motor and Battery Analysis comb powe ify a motor and battery ination that meets the r, torque, and endurance rements for daily use. specif and ba the op ss will be measured through detailed motor ications analysis, power output calculations, attery endurance tests.
-Battery life must meet erational requirements for daily physical y sessions (at least 30 minutes of use).
-Weeks 1-3 Motor, Battery, and PCB Mount Design d moto t the r t the l relop a durable, lightweig or mount that securely ho motor, PCB, and battery l knee, without adding exc ght or hindering moveme buses below essive Success is determined by CAD designs, stress analysis (FEA), and testing for vibration resistance and impact testing.
+Objective Definition of Success Assessment Methods Timeline (Weeks) Motor and Battery Analysis Identify a motor and battery combination that meets the power, torque, and endurance requirements for daily use.
+Success will be measured through detailed motor specifications analysis, power output calculations, and battery endurance tests.
+Battery life must meet the operational requirements for daily physical therapy sessions (at least 30 minutes of use).
+1-3 Motor, Battery, and PCB Mount Design Develop a durable, lightweight motor mount that securely houses the motor, PCB, and battery below the knee, without adding excessive weight or hindering movement.
+Success is determined by CAD designs, stress analysis (FEA), and testing for vibration resistance and impact testing.
 This allows the team to ensure full daily use without the location of the mount inhibiting motion.
-5-9 Cover and Ingress Protection Design pro elec env mo sign a cover that provides tection for the motor and ctronics, ensuring no vironmental damage (deb isture) while maintaining intenance access. ris, Success is defined by creating a cover that passes ingress protection tests (e.g., IP standards) and is easy to assemble/disassemble.
+5-9 Cover and Ingress Protection Design Design a cover that protects the motor and electronics, ensuring no environmental damage (debris, moisture) while maintaining easy maintenance access.
+Success is defined by creating a cover that passes ingress protection tests (e.g., IP standards) and is easy to assemble/disassemble.
 Material selection must be lightweight and durable.
-Weeks 9-12 System Integration (Motor, Bat and Electro • Integrate the motor, bat and electronics below t knee, ensuring smooth operation without the n for a waist belt. the Success is measured through functionality testing in real-life or simulated conditions.
+9-12 System Integration (Motor, Battery, and Electronics) Integrate the motor, battery, and electronics below the knee, ensuring smooth operation without the need for a waist belt.
+Success is measured through functionality testing in real-life or simulated conditions.
 The system must operate for at least 30 minutes without malfunction, and overall weight must remain below a defined limit.
-Weeks 12-15 Budget and Fundraising th g \$4 e fund over lar budget reviews and successful raising will indicate success.
-No budget runs, and sufficient funds must be available ll necessary components and testing.
-Ongoing
+12-15 Budget and Fundraising Complete the project within the \$4,000 budget and raise \$400 through external funding.
+Regular budget reviews and successful fundraising will indicate success.
+No budget overruns, and sufficient funds must be available for all necessary components and testing.
+15-End of Year